vault-42/AIND_Planning_Project/README.md

 | A* search with ignore precond heuristic |              16.099|                5040|              12|          Yes|

 *Uniform Cost Search vs A\* search with ignore preconditions direct comparison*

+## Bonus: PyPy3 vs CPython Performance Comparison
+In this section I'll take a look at the performance of PyPy3, a JIT interpreter known for excellent execution speed, versus CPython, the standard reference Python interpreter.
+Since this project already comparse the performance of several algorithms, all with different execution times, and has no compatability issues with the PyPy3 interpreter it is a good candidate for a performance comparison.

+To setup

 ## Research Review
 For this project submission we also needed to submit a page and a half review related to research in the field of AI planning.
 I chose to write a research review on the advancements in the *International Planning Competition (IPC)* <sup>[2](#myfootnote2)</sup> held every year.
 Please see my `research_review.pdf` file to read the review.